Educating and empowering digital

 learners and future media professionals

-Media Arts Institute (MAI) is a 501(c)(3) nonprofit educational organization whose mission is to inspire and educate digital learners and aspiring media professionals through its research, productions, curricula, workshops, and publications.
+Media Arts Institute (MAI) is a nonprofit educational organization whose mission is to inspire and empower digital learners, dedicated educators, and developing communities through cultural exchange of media, research, coursework, and publications.

 Ed Madison, Ph.D., Founder & Executive Director

 Ed Madison has more than 30 years of professional media expertise, and also serves as executive producer on all of Media Arts Library’s projects.
 His multi-faceted career began as a high school intern at the CBS television affiliate in Washington, D.C. during the Watergate scandal.
 Shortly after graduating from Emerson College in Boston he became a founding producer at CNN.
 His own subsequent companies have produced projects for most of the major networks, studios and record companies in Hollywood, including Paramount, MGM, Disney, CBS, ABC, Discovery Networks and A&E. He is president of Engaging Media, an Oregon-based media production and distribution company.
 Madison holds a Ph.D. from the School of Journalism and Communication, University of Oregon, where he teaches multimedia journalism and digital publishing.

 During her 22 years in the classroom, Michelle co-founded the Ensemble Theatre Company of Marin, a sequential arts education model where students ran a repertory theatre at three high school sites.
 She served as Project Designer/Director of the Drake Integrated Studies Curricula at Sir Francis Drake High School, named a "New American High School" by the US Department of Education.
 She was also a founder of Drake's highly acclaimed Communications Academy.
 During her time at Drake, she was also named the Marin County Teacher of the Year and the Marin Arts Council Outstanding Contributor to Arts Education.